GEEKiDoS/vdf-vscode/README.md

 ```
 >lmg
 ```
-this will trigger the LightmappedGeneric Shader VMT Template, then press the Tab,it should insert the template to your code.
+this will trigger the LightmappedGeneric Shader VMT Template, then press the Tab, it should insert the template to your code.

 Template List:
 ```